ralna/GALAHAD/doc/Python/qp.rst

    BQP - bound-constrained quadratic programming using a preconditioned, projected-gradient method <bqp>
    BQPB - bound-constrained quadratic programming using an interior-point method <bqpb>
    CQP - convex quadratic programming using an interior-point method <cqp>
+   CRO - crossover from an interior-point to basic solution for convex quadratic programming <cro>
    DQP - convex quadratic programming using a dual active-set method <dqp>
    EQP - equality-constrained quadratic programming using an iterative method <eqp>
    LSQP - linear or separable convex quadratic programming using an interior-point trust-region method <lsqp>